websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/exporting-and-importing-object-structures.md

 1. Click *Import*.

-This beings importing the Object structure in the background and can take a few minutes.
+The Object structure imports in the background and can take a few minutes.

 ## Additional Information